Produodopa

 Will I need regular check-ups?

-Your specialist will adjust the settings of the pump once it’s been fitted to make sure you’re getting the right amount of the medication to manage your symptoms.
+You will have regular check-ups once you start the infusion.
+At these check-ups, your specialist will make sure that you are managing well with the pump and will advise you about any problems you are experiencing.
+They will also adjust the settings of the pump if needed to make sure you’re getting the right amount of the medication to manage your symptoms.

-As with all Parkinson’s medications, you will be regularly monitored to make sure that any changes to your dose are made as time goes on.
+As with all Parkinson’s medications, you will be regularly monitored to make sure that any changes to your dose are made if needed as time goes on.

 How long will Produodopa help manage my symptoms?